What is Superficial Radio Therapy?

-Superficial Radiation Therapy is the latest non-invasive, non-melanoma skin cancer treatment option.
-Superficial Radiation Therapy is administered with the use of the SRT-100™, our state-of-the-art system inspired by the tried-and-true Superficial Radiation Therapy systems that were once the proven gold standard among dermatologists and radiation oncologists.
+Superficial Radio Therapy is the latest non-invasive, non-melanoma skin cancer treatment option.
+Superficial Radio Therapy is administered with the use of the SRT-100™, our state-of-the-art system inspired by the tried-and-true Superficial Radio Therapy systems that were once the proven gold standard among dermatologists and radiation oncologists.

 The difference?
 Our machine has a compact 30”x30” footprint and is completely mobile.